-- approximately \$ million to fund the ongoing clinical development of CPI-444, including our planned Phase 1/1b clinical trial; - approximately \$ million to fund the preclinical development of our anti-CD73 adenosine production inhibitor, our adenosine A2B receptor antagonist and our ITK inhibitor; while we expect the majority of this amount will be allocated to our anti-CD73 adenosine production inhibitor, the allocation of funds among these product candidates will largely depend on their performance in preclinical trials, which we are unable to predict; and - the remainder for early-stage research and development of other programs and potential future development programs, potential in-licensing of technology or products, capital expenditures, working capital and other general corporate purposes.
+- approximately \$40 million to fund the ongoing clinical development of CPI-444, including our Phase 1/1b clinical trial; and - the remainder to fund the preclinical development of our anti-CD73 adenosine production inhibitor, our adenosine A2B receptor antagonist, our ITK inhibitor and early-stage research and development of other programs and potential future development programs, potential in-licensing of technology or products, capital expenditures, working capital and other general corporate purposes.
+While we expect the majority of this amount will be allocated to our anti-CD73 adenosine production inhibitor, the allocation of funds among these product candidates will largely depend on their performance in preclinical trials, which we are unable to predict.

 However, due to the uncertainties inherent in the clinical development and regulatory approval process, it is difficult to estimate with certainty the exact amounts of the net proceeds from this offering that may be used for the above purposes.
 We may also find it necessary or advisable to use the net proceeds from this offering for other purposes.
 Accordingly, our management will retain broad discretion over the use of the net proceeds from this offering.
 The amounts and timing of our expenditures will depend upon numerous factors.
-For instance, the amounts and timing of our expenditures will in part depend on the time and cost necessary to conduct our planned Phase 1/1b clinical trial, which will largely depend on the number of patient cohorts that we expand as a result of patient responses.
+For instance, the amounts and timing of our expenditures will in part depend on the time and cost necessary to conduct our Phase 1/1b clinical trial, which will largely depend on the number of patient cohorts that we expand as a result of patient responses.
 Because we cannot predict which cohorts, if any, we will expand, there can be no assurance that our existing capital resources and the net proceeds from this offering will be sufficient to fund our clinical trial for any specific cohort to completion, and we do not expect such amounts to be sufficient to fund the full clinical trial to completion.
 Furthermore, the amounts and timing of our expenditures will depend on (1) the time and cost associated with clinical trials and preclinical development of other product programs; (2) the results of any clinical trials and other studies; and (3) other factors described under the heading "Risk Factors" included elsewhere in this prospectus.